2018–19 Dhaka Second Division Football League

 The 2018–19 Dhaka Second Division Football League was held in 2019 from 24 March to 17 May.
+Thirteen teams participated in the Second Division, which is the fourth-tier in the Bangladeshi football league system.

-It is the 4th tier football league in Bangladesh founded 2015 by the Bangladesh Football Federation.
-Twelve teams participate in the league.
-Somaj Kallyan KS Mugda were promoted to Senior Division League as champion, with East End Club and Dilkusha Sporting Club following as second and third place holders.
+Somaj Kallyan KS Mugda were promoted to Senior Division League as champions, with East End Club and Dilkusha SC following as second and third place holders.

 Teams

 There were thirteen teams that participated in the league.